Sign up to create your custom IntoAlbania trip

 Your account has been activated!

-When the fog covers all traces of the city of Gjirokastra, the Castle of Gjirokastra rises majestically over the city.
-Like a giant ship, it extends across the 1100-foot-high hillside on which it was built during the 4th century.
-A monument to nearly two thousand years of history, this castle is nowadays one of the most visited places in Albania.
+When the fog falls over Gjirokastra, the Castle of Gjirokastra is all that can be seen, rising majestically over the city.
+Like a giant ship made of stone, it extends across the 1100-foot-high hillside on which it was built during the 4thcentury.
+A monument to nearly two thousand years of Albanian history, this castle is nowadays one of the most visited places in Albania.

-This space also preserves the infamous prison built in 1932 by King Zog, used by his and all subsequent regimes, including the Fascists, Nazis, as well as the communist regime, until 1968.
-This prison became a museum in the 70’s.
-Residents of Gjirokastra still recall the cries of torture coming from the so-called “prison of the seven windows” and the walls still bear the inscriptions of the convicts.
-One of the most interesting modern curiosities exhibited in this castle is the American two-seater aircraft forced to land near Tirana in 1957, as it was considered a spy plane.
-At the time of the Cold War, this event marked a triumph over the West and, thus, the aircraft has merited a place in the castle exhibitions.
+This space also preserves the infamous prison built in 1932 by King Zog, used by his and all subsequent regimes, including the Fascists, Nazis, as well as the Communist regime, up until 1968.
+This prison became a museum in the 1970s.
+Residents of Gjirokastra still recall the cries of torture coming from the so-called “prison of the seven windows”, and the walls still bear the inscriptions of those condemned within.
+One of the most interesting modern curiosities exhibited in this castle is the American two-seater aircraft.
+It was forced to land near Tirana in 1957, as it was considered to be a spy plane.
+At the time of the Cold War, this event marked a triumph over the West and thus, the aircraft merited a place in the castle exhibitions.

-Fortunately, the castle has its bright and cheerful side, too!
-Every four years, the National Folklore Festival of traditional Albanian songs and dances takes place on the field on the castle’s roof.
-There are many other annual festivals, as well, that take advantage of this grand space and spectacular view.
-Gradually, the Castle of Gjirokastra is having its beautiful revenge on those endless centuries of turmoil and finally becoming a haven, a place of joy!
+However, it’s not all doom and gloom.
+The castle has its bright and cheerful side too!
+Every four years, the National Folklore Festival of traditional Albanian song and dance takes place on the field on top of the castle’s roof.
+There are many other annual festivals as well, that take advantage of this grand space and spectacular view.
+Gradually, the Castle of Gjirokastra is having its beautiful revenge on those endless centuries of turmoil, and finally emerging as a haven, and a place of joy!